aleyessam/Product-Api/README.md

 - Users never receive private product data
 - Statistics are cached and invalidated on write operations
 - Environment variables are injected at runtime and not committed to the repository
+- Database indexes are defined for frequently queried fields such as `sku` (unique) and `category` to improve query performance